How to protect your kids from Reddit, Robinhood, and other social media sites encouraging reckless trading.

 How online influencers make money and the potential bias that goes along with it

 Social media influencers are not always objective in their views.
+And remember, not all advice is created equal.
 For all of the following reasons, recommendations made on the internet may be highly biased to benefit the person making the call, and should not be assumed to be objective, independent, or made 100% in your favor.

 - Often social media influencers are motivated to talk about controversial topics or make exaggerated statements to attract attention and grow their followings.
 This is because many of them get paid higher advertising revenue for higher views on their posts.
 It is certainly not their role to protect their followers.
 Buyer beware.